anitab-org/mentorship-backend/docs/code_of_conduct.md

 If a community member engages in unacceptable behavior, the community admins may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 ## 6. Reporting Guidelines
-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a [community admin](mailto:opensource@anitab.org) as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community admin as soon as possible by emailing opensource@anitab.org.
+Please read [Reporting Guidelines](../.github/reporting_guidelines.md) for details.

 Additionally, community admins are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, admins will also provide escorts as desired by the person experiencing distress.
+In the context of in-person events, community admins (or event managers) will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [AnitaB.org staff](opensource@anitab.org) with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
+Only permanent resolutions (such as bans) may be appealed.
+To appeal a decision of the working group, contact AnitaB.org staff at opensource@anitab.org with your appeal and we will review the case.

 ## 8. Scope